bepec-bbsr/machine-learning-with-nlp/README.md

 Alternatively, we can use the Conda installer if we have Anaconda or Miniconda installed:

 ```$ conda install jupyter notebook```
-To open a Jupyter notebook, we cd to the directory that contains your code examples, e.g,.
+To open a Jupyter notebook, we cd to the directory that contains your code examples

 ```$ cd ~/code/python-machine-learning-book```
 and launch jupyter notebook by executing